 You can ask for an advance payment of Universal Credit to help you get by while you're waiting for your first payment.
 You can also ask for an advance payment if your circumstances have changed and you expect your Universal Credit payments to increase.

-Without an advance payment you won’t get any money until at least 5 weeks after you apply for Universal Credit.
+Without an advance payment you usually won’t get any money until at least 5 weeks after you apply for Universal Credit.

 You should ask for an advance payment if you don’t think you’ll have enough money to live on between when you apply and when you get your first payment.

 The advance payment is a loan - you’ll have to pay it back, but you won’t need to pay any interest.

 Getting an advance payment

 You can ask for an advance payment by:

 - asking your work coach at your first Universal Credit interview

 You can’t ask for an advance online or by calling the helpline unless you’ve had your first Universal Credit interview - find out how to book your Universal Credit interview.

 The DWP will tell you if you can get an advance payment - you’ll usually find out on the same day you ask for it.